Hal Hartley: Later works

 In November 2013, Hartley funded Ned Rifle, the third film in the trilogy that began with Henry Fool and Fay Grim, via a Kickstarter campaign.
 The film premiered on September 7, 2014, at the 2014 Toronto International Film Festival.

-Between 2015 and 2017, Hartley directed eight episodes of Red Oaks, an Amazon Studios comedy streaming television series.
+From 2015 to 2017, Hartley directed eight episodes of Red Oaks.

 Short films

 In addition to his feature work, Hartley has made a number of short films, many of which have been collected and re-released in DVD anthologies.

 Theatre

-Hartley's stage play Soon, a drama dealing with the confrontation at Waco, Texas, between the religious community known as the Branch Davidians and the US federal government, was first produced at the Salzburg Festival and then later that year in Antwerp.
-It was also staged in the US in 2001.
+Hartley's stage play Soon, a drama dealing with the confrontation at Waco, Texas, between the religious community known as the Branch Davidians and the U.S. federal government, was first produced at the Salzburg Festival and then later that year in Antwerp.
+It was also staged in the U.S. in 2001.

 Awards

 In 1996, Hartley was made Chevalier of the Order of Arts and Letters of the French Republic.

-From 2001 through 2004, Hartley was a visiting lecturer at Harvard University while simultaneously editing No Such Thing, shooting The Girl From Monday and writing Fay Grim.
+From 2001 through 2004, Hartley was a visiting lecturer at Harvard University while simultaneously editing No Such Thing, shooting The Girl from Monday and writing Fay Grim.

 Hartley was awarded a fellowship by The American Academy in Berlin in late 2004, where he did research related to a proposed large-scale project concerning the life of French educator and social activist Simone Weil.